-Food-truck alliance offers free meals to homeless teens in Spokane
+Food truck alliance offers free meals to homeless teens

-SPOKANE — An alliance of food trucks in Spokane is offering free meals this summer to homeless students who normally rely on free and reduced-price school lunches during the school year.
+SPOKANE, Wash.
+(AP) — An alliance of food trucks in Spokane, Washington is offering free meals this summer to homeless students who normally rely on free and reduced-price school lunches during the school year.

-The pilot program gives free meals to 58 homeless students who use punch cards for food at the trucks during the 11-week summer break, The Spokesman-Review reported.
+The pilot program gives free meals to 58 homeless students who use punch cards for food at the trucks during the 11-week summer break, The Spokesman-Review reported Saturday.

 Students can get up to five hot meals a week — or 55 total — over the summer at any of more than 30 participating food trucks.
 Forty-five of the students also got bus passes to travel to the food trucks’ locations.

-Food-truck owners are donating the cost of a meal, typically priced at $10 or $11, and it’s estimated the businesses will give away a combined $30,000 in food to needy teens this summer.
+Food truck owners are donating the cost of a meal, typically priced at $10 or $11 and it’s estimated that the business will give away a combined $30,000 in food to needy teens this summer.

-“This started right when they got out of school,” said Tony Epefanio, owner of Mixed Plate Food Truck & Catering and president of a food-truck association.
+“This started right when they got out of school,” said Tony Epefanio, owner of Mixed Plate Food Truck & Catering and president of a food truck association.
 “How awesome would it be if we don’t hear about any kids going hungry this summer?”

 Spokane Valley Partners and the Greater Spokane Food Truck Association Gives Back nonprofit worked with schools to launch an extension of Spokane Valley Partner’s school-year food program.

-During the academic year, Spokane Valley Partners provides food that schools give to students in need to take home on weekends.
+During the academic year, Spokane Valley Partners provides food that schools give to needy students to take home on weekends.
 The agency serves 22 schools and about 500 students during the school year, said Cal Coblentz, the agency’s CEO.

 But that stops when school does.